Luffos/rxn-grife/README.md

 # rxn-grife
-Styling Library (with Selectors) for React and React Native 🎀
+Programmatic Styling Library for React and React Native 🎀

 ```typescript
 import React, {useCallback} from 'react';